-The photo editing toolkit is breathtaking, and features layers, masks, curves, and levels.
+We found this photo editing toolkit to be breathtaking, and it features layers, masks, curves, and levels.
 You can eliminate flaws easily with the excellent clone stamp and healing tools, create custom brushes, apply perspective changes, and apply changes to isolated areas with smart selection tools.

-Photo Pos Pro isn't as well known as Paint.net and GIMP, but it's another top-quality free photo editor that's packed with advanced image-enhancing tools.
+Photo Pos Pro isn't as well known as Paint.net and GIMP, but we found this top-quality free photo editor to be packed with advanced image-enhancing tools.

 This free photo editor's interface is smarter and more accessible than GIMP's array of menus and toolbars, with everything arranged in a logical and consistent way.
 If it's still too intimidating, there's also an optional 'novice' layout that resembles Fotor's filter-based approach.
 The choice is yours.